andrw0/GameFitness/README.md

+# How to run GameFitness
+# Environment requirements

+- Python 3.7
+- Pip 19.2.3
+- Django 2.2

+***running the application***

+- navigate to the program root folder

+'''
+.\src\gamefitnessweb>
+'''

+- install virtualenv

+'''
+###MacOS and Linux
+pip install --user virtualenv
+###Windows
+pip install --user virtualenv
+'''

+- create a virtual environment
+'''
+###MacOS and Linux
+Python -m venv env
+###Windows
+Python -m venv env
+'''

+- Activate Virtual Environment
+'''
+###MacOS and Linux
+source env/bin/activate
+###Windows
+.\env\Scripts\activate
+'''

+You will know if you are in the virtual environment if you have (env) to the left of the directory like below:

+'''
+(env) C:\Users\Andrew\Desktop\gamefitness_website\GameFitness\src\gamefitnessweb>
+'''

+- install the nessecary dependancies

+'''
+pip install -r requirements.txt
+'''

+- Run the Django server

+'''
+python manage.py runserver
+'''

+If the server is running correctly, it should look like this:

+'''
+Watching for file changes with StatReloader
+Performing system checks...

+System check identified no issues (0 silenced).
+December 08, 2019 - 22:51:57
+Django version 2.2.6, using settings 'gamefitnessweb.settings'
+Starting development server at http://127.0.0.1:8000/ Quit the server with CTRL-BREAK.
+'''

+- Access the application from http://127.0.0.1:8000/homepage/

+- To close the application, stop the server by Ctrl+break or Ctrl+C

+- Deactivate the virtual environment after you are done

+'''
+deactivate
+'''

+***Running Tests***

+- navigate into the application folder

+'''
+.\src\gamefitnessweb\gamefitnessweb>
+'''

+- run pytest

+'''
+pytest
+'''

+Below is what should occur when you run the tests

+***PUT TESTS SCREEN HERE ONCE ITS WORKING***

+***Coverage***

+- navigate to the application folder

+'''
+.\src\gamefitnessweb\gamefitnessweb>
+'''

+- test coverage

+'''
+pytest --cov=gamefitnessweb
+'''

+The test coverage screen should look like this:

+***PUT COVERAGE SCREEN HERE ONCE ITS WORKING***

 # What is Game Fitness?
  Application that recommends exercises based on sports activities to keep you healthy and ready for the game.